 The application software running on such distributed architectures is composed of several functions.
 The way the functions have been distributed on the architecture has evolved over time.
 Initially, in automotive applications, for example, each function was running on a dedicated hardware node, allowing the system integrators to purchase nodes implementing required functions from different vendors, and to integrate them together into their system.
-The number of such nodes in the architecture has exploded, reaching more than 100 in a high-end car.
+The number of such nodes in the architecture has exploded, reaching more than 100 in a highend car.
 This has created a huge pressure to reduce the number of nodes, use the resources available more efficiently, and thus reduce costs.

-However, in order to use the resources more efficiently and reduce costs, several functions have been integrated in one node and, at the same time, certain functionality has to be distributed over several nodes.
-Although an application is typically distributed over one single cluster, we also begin to see applications that are distributed across several clusters.
+However, in order to use the resources more efficiently and reduce costs, several functions have been integrated in one node and, at the same time, certain functionality has to be distributed over several nodes (see Figure 1).
+Although an application is typically distributed over one single cluster, we begin to see applications that are distributed across several clusters, as illustrated in Figure 1 where the application represented as black dots, is distributed over the two clusters.
 This trend is driven by the need to further reduce costs, improve resource usage, but also by application constraints like having to be physically close to particular sensors and actuators.
 Moreover, not only are these applications distributed across several nodes or even network clusters, but their functions can exchange critical information through the gateway nodes.